LL1yt/blazors_frida/migration-plan.md

 # Python.NET to Standalone Python Process Migration Plan

+note what has been done with details and improve the plan if necessary.
 Prioritize atomic transitions of individual features while maintaining full system observability through each migration phase.

 ## 1. Architecture Overview